Ethel Gabriel: Accomplishments

 At RCA Victor, Gabriel was on the ground floor of the creation of the company's famous Nashville studios.
 She was a leader in the experiments and methods of electronically improving and influencing the sound of music, such as simulating the first stereo sounds (by shifting sound between speakers) and experimenting with the use of an echo chamber.
 She supervised the first stereo recording with Bing Crosby.

 Gabriel was involved with RCA's earliest disco record release, The Brothers Disco-Soul in 1975.
 During the 1970s, Gabriel was the producer of the best-selling RCA Pure Gold and A Legendary Performer reissue series of albums.
 She was also executive producer of the first digitally-remastered album ever issued, Caruso: A Legendary Performer, issued in 1976 on the RCA Red Seal label, which was also the first collection of acoustic recordings to utilize the computer restoration process developed by Thomas Stockham of Soundstream.

 In an interview with the New York Times in 1983, Gabriel said that the role of a record producer had changed.
 When she began her career, producers could propose which artists they wanted to record, the general concept and the recording itself.
 By the end of her career, those had mostly become corporate decisions.
 The producer was responsible for the budget, selection of material (determined with the artist), and details such as the album cover art.

 In 1984, Gabriel retired from RCA Records after 44 years with the label.

-Career after RCA
+Later career

 In the late 1980s and 90s, Gabriel was president of JazzMania records, Vice President of Jade Panther Productions, and President of Aurora Records.
 She co-produced off-Broadway plays such as The Aunts in 1989 and A Cast of Hawks.